stephengold/Minie/README.md

 For many of the demos, video walkthrus are available from YouTube.

 The demos are controlled by primarily by keyboard input.
+Each includes a help node,
-At startup, a help node is displayed, containing a brief description of each key's function.
+containing a brief description of each key's function.

 For convenience, the mapping of keys to actions is largely standardized.
-For instance, in all 11 demos:
+In most demos:

- + the "H" key toggles visibility of help node,
+ + the "H" key toggles the help node between minimized and full versions,
  + F5 toggles visibility of the render-statistics overlay,
  + the "O" key dumps the physics space,
  + the "C" key dumps the camera's position, and